openpesa/node-pesa/README.md

 ## Opening Issues

 If you have a feature request or you encounter a bug, please file an issue on [our issue tracker on GitHub](https://github.com/openpesa/js-pesa/issues).

+## Road Map

+1. Validate data input using Regex before API call.
+2. If fields are not provided then generate random string for "input_ThirdPartyConversationID" and "input_TransactionReference"
+3. Allow optional input for not required fields in request.

 ### Security